CPS User Interfaces

 Of course, vectors would not be the only elements that could be defined.
 The implementation is open for other types.

-In this case, the user interface code would make use of the offset
+In this case, the user interface code would make use of the offset argument,

-or for that matter, of all the other arguments passed to UI
+or for that matter, of all the other arguments passed to UI.

 Using the UI values